armory/minnaker/readme.md

     ./scripts/install.sh
     ```

-    If you would like to install Open Source Spinnaker, use the `-o` flag.

     For example, the following command installs OSS Spinnaker on a VM with the IP address of `192.168.10.1`:

     ```bash
-    export PRIVATE_ENDPOINT=192.168.10.1
+    export PRIVATE_IP=192.168.10.1
-    ./scripts/install.sh -o -P $PRIVATE_ENDPOINT
+    ./scripts/install.sh -o -P $PRIVATE_IP
     ```

     Installation can take between 5-10 minutes to complete depending on VM size.

-6. Once Minnaker is up and running, you can make changes to its configuration using `kustomize` and the `spinnaker-operator`.
+6. Once Minnaker is up and running, you can make changes to its configuration using `kustomize` and the `spinnaker-operator` under the folder `~/spinnaker/spinsvc`.
 For example, to change the version of Spinnaker that is installed, you can do this:

   * Using your favorite editor, edit the file: `~/spinnaker/spinsvc/core_config/patch-version.yml`
   * Update line 8 to the version you desire. e.g. `version: 2.24.0`